 This course is designed to offer the student with the techniques and philosophies associated with yoga.
 Different types of yoga may be taught, based on the instructor training and certifications.
 The student will actively participate in the postures and positions of basic yoga, and will also gain knowledge in the theories and philosophies associated with the specific form of yoga performed.
-This activity may also fulfill the Lifetime Activity skills category.
 (1cr)